mind-inria/mri-nufft/docs/nufft.rst

 Subspace Projection Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-In several MRI applications, such as dynamic or quantitative MRI, a single acquisition provides a stack of images, each representing a single time frame (for dynamic MRI) or a single contrast (for quantitative MRI).
+In several MRI applications, such as dynamic or quantitative MRI, a single acquisition provides a stack of two- or three-dimensional images, each representing a single time frame (for dynamic MRI) or a single contrast (for quantitative MRI).
 To achieve a clinically feasible scan time, each frame or contrast is acquired with a different aggressively undersampled k-space trajectory.
 In this context, the single-coil acquisition model becomes:

 .. math::